Southcoast Pharmacy Leads Patient Care

-Southcoast programs aid patients leaving the hospital by ensuring they have their medications in-hand and the knowledge to take them correctly.
+Southcoast Health Pharmacy programs aid patients leaving the hospital by ensuring they have their medications in-hand and the knowledge to take them correctly.

 Each day, Southcoast’s three Transition of Care pharmacists and two Pharmacy Discharge Liaisons work tirelessly for patients.
 You can find them combing through patient records, consulting with other clinical staff, researching medication information, educating patients, and more.

-The goal: successfully transitioning patients from hospital to home so they stay well and do not need to be readmitted in a few days or a few weeks because of medication-related issues.
+The goal: successfully transitioning patients from hospital to home.
+Therefore, they stay well and do not need re-admittance in a few days or a few weeks because of medication-related issues.
 This requires they ensure each patient leaves the hospital with the medications they need and the understanding to know how to take those medications appropriately.
-They also provide information and assistance, if needed, for patients to be able to afford those medications.
+They also provide information and assistance.
+As a result, patients in need and unable to afford those medications have medical assistance.

 The Transition of Care Pharmacy (TOC) program at Southcoast was one of the first of its kind in the Northeast.
-Over the last half-decade, the program has come to be respected and relied upon as a crucial part of the healthcare delivery team.
+Over the last half-decade, the program has come to be respected.
+More imporantly, it is relied upon as a crucial part of the healthcare delivery team.

-While the functions of the TOC and Pharmacy Discharge Liaison (PDL) programs have changed over time to meet current patient and hospital needs, the mission remains the same: to promote positive post-discharge clinical outcomes through access, education, and promotion of adherence.
+While the functions of the TOC and Pharmacy Discharge Liaison (PDL) programs have changed over time to meet current patient and hospital needs, the mission remains the same.
+In short, promoting positive post-discharge clinical outcomes through access, education, and promotion of adherence.

 The Transition of Care (TOC) effort involves responding to clinical requests for review of patient medications, educating patients regarding their medications and conditions, and developing a plan for medication adherence to ensure success at home.